Furbearer Trapping Seasons & Regulations

 - Make sure your dogs have current rabies vaccinations.
 If you have a cat as a household pet, be certain it is vaccinated as well.

-- If you frequently handle high risk species such as raccoons, skunks, foxes, or woodchucks, consider getting the human pre-exposure vaccine.
+- If you frequently handle high risk species, such as raccoons, skunks, or foxes, consider getting the human pre-exposure vaccine.

 - If possible, without further injury or risk of exposure, capture, kill, or confine the wild animal without damaging the head, and contact your local health department for additional information.